Miandic/ZemGhdeKtur_bot/README.md

-# ZemGhdeKtur_bot
+# ZemGhdeKtur telegram bot
-Bot for rewoking aternos server
+With this bot you can get status info about server and rewoke it from telegram